ksatirli/terraform-aws-acm-certificate/README.md

 | use_default_tags | Toggle to enable creation of default tags for ACM Certificate, containing Terraform Workspace identifier | `bool` | `true` |

 ### Module Outputs

-Available outputs are listed below, along with their description

 | Name | Description |
 |------|-------------|